 How Does Lyme Disease Affect Your Hormones?

-Endocrine Response after infection and/or inflammation
+Endocrine response after infection and/or inflammation

 Injuries and acute inflammation are examples of short-term stressors to which the endocrine system was created to react.
 Chronic damage or inflammation results in a maladaptive endocrine system response that eventually causes illness.
-The hypothalamus-pituitary axis is impacted by increased inflammation, which initially results in increased cortisol production, decreased thyroid output, and decreased testosterone synthesis.
+The hypothalamus-pituitary axis is affected by increased inflammation, which initially results in increased cortisol production, decreased thyroid output, and decreased testosterone synthesis.
 As cortisol production decreases over time, inflammation rises and weariness sets in.

-Immune function is influenced by hormones.
+Immune function is influenced by hormones

 About 50 hormones are produced by the human body, and each one affects the others in the same way that one instrument in a symphony influences the others.
 The immune system is influenced in diverse ways by numerous hormones as well.
-While DHEA, T3 thyroid (triiodothyronine), and estradiol (estrogen) can activate the immune system, cortisol, testosterone, and progesterone can decrease the immunological response.
+Although DHEA, T3 thyroid (triiodothyronine), and estradiol (estrogen) can activate the immune system, cortisol, testosterone, and progesterone can decrease the immunological response.

 Lyme disease and estrogen